coq/coq/doc/sphinx/addendum/type-classes.rst

 .. flag:: Typeclasses Strict Resolution

    Typeclass declarations introduced when this :term:`flag` is set have a stricter resolution behavior (the flag is off by default).
-When looking for unifications of a goal with an instance of this class, we “freeze” all the existentials appearing in the goals, meaning that they are considered rigid during unification and cannot be instantiated.
+When looking for unifications of a goal with an instance of this typeclass, we “freeze” all the existentials appearing in the goals, meaning that they are considered rigid during unification and cannot be instantiated.

 .. flag:: Typeclasses Unique Solutions

    When a typeclass resolution is launched we ensure that it has a single solution or fail.
 This :term:`flag` ensures that the resolution is canonical, but can make proof search much more expensive.

 .. flag:: Typeclasses Unique Instances

    Typeclass declarations introduced when this :term:`flag` is set have a more efficient resolution behavior (the flag is off by default).
-When a solution to the typeclass goal of this class is found, we never backtrack on it, assuming that it is canonical.
+When a solution to the typeclass goal of this typeclass is found, we never backtrack on it, assuming that it is canonical.

 .. flag:: Typeclasses Iterative Deepening

    When this :term:`flag` is set, the proof search strategy is breadth-first search.
 Otherwise, the search strategy is depth-first search.
-The default is off.
-   :cmd:`Typeclasses eauto` is another way to set this flag.
+The default is off. :cmd:`Typeclasses eauto` is another way to set this flag.

 .. opt:: Typeclasses Depth @natural

    This :term:`option` sets the maximum proof search depth.
-The default is unbounded.
-   :cmd:`Typeclasses eauto` is another way to set this option.
+The default is unbounded. :cmd:`Typeclasses eauto` is another way to set this option.

 .. flag:: Typeclasses Debug

    Controls whether typeclass resolution steps are shown during search.
-Setting this :term:`flag` also sets :opt:`Typeclasses Debug Verbosity` to 1.  :cmd:`Typeclasses eauto` is another way to set this flag.
+Setting this :term:`flag` also sets :opt:`Typeclasses Debug Verbosity` to 1.
+   :cmd:`Typeclasses eauto` is another way to set this flag.

 .. opt:: Typeclasses Debug Verbosity @natural

    Determines how much information is shown for typeclass resolution steps during search.
 1 is the default level.
 2 shows additional information such as tried tactics and shelving of goals.
 Setting this :term:`option` to 1 or 2 turns on the :flag:`Typeclasses Debug` flag; setting this option to 0 turns that flag off.

 Typeclasses eauto
 ~~~~~~~~~~~~~~~~~